 And even though you’re talking to the same person, you notice things you never did before.
 Do I really want to live with this?

-And now you walk in the door and … “OMG, what did I do this time?
-Is it too late to give it back?”
+“OMG, what did I do this time?
+Is it too late to give it back?“

 I’ve created websites and sales letters for many clients over the years.
-I write the copy and deliver lightly customized WordPress sites.
+I write the copy and deliver lightly customized WordPres sites.
 And over time, I’ve learned that most people respond with just three words: “I hate it.”

 What I’ve learned NOT to say is, “This is what we agreed on.”
 Or, “Did you watch the video I sent earlier with the first draft?”